-Mix buckwheat flour with enough hot water to form a hard, stiff dough.
+- Mix buckwheat flour with enough hot water to form a hard, stiff dough.

-Apply in a 1/2-inch layer to the affected area; tie in place with a bandage or piece of cotton linen.
+- Apply in a 1/2-inch layer to the affected area; tie in place with a bandage or piece of cotton linen.

-Leave in place for up to 4 hours.
+- Leave in place for up to 4 hours.

 After removing the plaster, you may notice that fluid is coming out through the skin or that the swelling is starting to go down.
 A buckwheat plaster will usually eliminate the swelling after only several applications, or at most after two or three days

-I am the head chef at Real Food for Life and author of the GREEN means LEAN and Balance Your Body e-books.
+I am the Founder and Author at Real Food For Life.
+Have been teaching cooking classes worldwide since 1982.
+Create original, healthy recipes and menus, which are gluten free and white sugar free.
+Also, the author of the GREEN means LEAN and Balance Your Body e-books.
 I turned a debilitating health crisis into a passion for helping others with healthy, sugar free, gluten free eating and cooking.